rehierl/node-tree-outliner/3-4-0-design-5.md

 into account.

 Note that no two type-1 sections have the same parent container.
 That is, because any sectioning node always only declares a single section.
+And, because of that, a 2nd type-1 section either is completely independent of the 1st type-1 section (i.e. outside of and subsequent to it), or one of its descendants.

 **CLARIFICATION**
 Even if the default scope of a type-1 section has to end with the section's